 Reopening Onsite Wellness & Fitness Centers: Lessons learned

-When the pandemic hit, HealthSource Solutions had to close the doors to our corporate Wellness and Fitness Centers, many of which did not reopen their doors until 2022.
+When the pandemic hit, HealthSource Solutions had to close the doors to our corporate Wellness and Fitness Centers.
 Our staff did what many employees had to do: they pivoted.
-They became health and wellness coaches from their homes.
-It was not easy, but they stepped up to the plate and really made an impact.
-They connected with employees in a variety of ways from live streaming classes, to recorded wellness messages and classes, to phone calls, to emails, to intranet communications, to virtual challenges.
-They kept what we call “our secret sauce” of employee wellness going — our hands-on support, and they continued to build meaningful connections with our clients.
-After successfully reopening all of our onsite Wellness and Fitness Centers, we asked our staff to reflect on this process and share what they've learned.
+That meant they became health and wellness coaches from their homes which had them connecting with employees in a variety of ways: live streaming classes, recorded wellness messages and classes, phone calls, emails, intranet communications, and virtual challenges.
+Keeping what we call our "secret sauce” of employee wellness going — our hands-on support — they continued to build meaningful connections with our clients and made an impact.

 the good